wp-plugins/6scan-protection/readme.txt

 = 2.2.1 =
 * We have added a pure PHP implemented fallback for openssl_verify function, so that if your webhosting does not have openssl package, you can still use 6Scan without compromising on traffic security.

+= 2.2.3 =
+* We have added a full support for WP_Filesystem.
+If wordpress is running without permissions to access filesystem, user is required to enter the FTP credentials (Based entirely on Wordpress filesystem implementation)
+* Added a 6Scan Security dashboard widget
+* We also make sure to set a correct permissions mode on our verification file (There are some servers, that create it without runnable permissions by default)

 == Upgrade Notice ==